 80 people per cell

 In its report from the prison, ARD says that most of the prisoners are young and are locked behind bars like in a zoo.
 In front of each cell is a heavily armed guard with a helmet, shield and armored clothing.
 Inside, up to 80 people lie tightly packed in a cell with metal four-tier beds.
-Everything is in white - shorts, T-shirts and shoes.
+Everything is white - shorts, T-shirts and shoes.
 The prisoners have nothing else - they have no mattresses, blankets or pillows, they sleep directly on the metal bunks.

 "Total control, no contact with the outside world"